 Join Us as a Research Assistant

-Summer 2017: We are not currently reviewing applications for summer research assistant positions in our lab.
-Although we do not anticipate making any additions to our research team for the summer, it is possible that positions will become available.
+Fall 2017: We are not currently reviewing applications for research assistant positions in our lab.
+Although we do not anticipate making any additions to our research team for the fall, it is possible that positions will become available.
 For this reason, we accept applications for RA positions on a rolling basis and encourage everyone who is interested to complete the application process.